replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 ```

 You can view the file in the Manifest Editor tab or from the command line.
-Let's try colelcting a support bunglde with it..
+Let's try collecting a support bunglde with it.

 ```
 kubectl support-bundle ./simplest-support-bundle.yaml